 Santa Ana Unified School District (SAUSD) is the sixth-largest district in California, where over 80 percent of students are English learners and 100 percent of students participate in the free and reduced lunch program.
 When Santa Ana Unified School District leaders entered the XQ Super School competition, they wanted to design a school that could boost young peoples’ access to opportunity.
 Acknowledging feedback and input from parents, students, and the community, the group drew up plans for Círculos—an innovative new approach to school that would connect students with the county’s industry, arts, and culture through powerful place-based learning.
 The model would leverage learning circles to empower young people, build out their agency, and channel that agency into fuel, and transform it into constructive action.
-After piloting the model in three comprehensive high schools in SAUSD Círculos launched fully in Fall 2018.
-The school’s design remains focused on shaping a vision for the future of education at-large, while staying connected to the unique values and hopes of the local community.
-The first pilot class of seven graduates earned their diplomas in 2021.
+After piloting the model in three comprehensive high schools in SAUSD Círculos launched fully in Fall 2019 as the high school program at Advanced Learning Academy in the Santa Ana Unified School District.
+The graduating class of 2022 consisted of 12 seniors, and the class of 2023 is set to have 34 graduating seniors.

 Círculos is not just an example of a community rethinking high school; it’s a powerful picture of how a community can rethink its commitment to young people.
 The goal?
 For Círculos students to graduate with rigorous academic knowledge and skills as well as the social capital and relationships they need to succeed in life after graduation.
 The Círculos community has made great strides towards this goal by integrating students into local organizations and businesses; by encouraging students to build connections that support them academically and socially; and by fostering a vibrant community where students are empowered as active contributors.